Research Assistant, Defense Program

-- Computer competency, including but not limited to Microsoft Office (Outlook, Word, Excel, and PowerPoint);
+- Computer competency including, but not limited to, Microsoft Office (Outlook, Word, Excel, and PowerPoint), Slack, and Zoom;

 - Legal right to work in the United States.

-- Master’s degree in relevant area of study (e.g., political science, international relations);
+- Master’s degree in a relevant area of study (e.g., strategic studies, security studies, political science, international relations, military history, operations research);

-- Experience or demonstrated interest in defense strategy and force planning;
+- Experience or demonstrated interest in defense strategy, force planning, wargaming, or operations research; and

 About the Defense Program